 However, in this traditional version, exercised first through the sponsoring of its nationals' ventures abroad, and then through the monopoly of the issuance of passports, that role is sensibly different from the role of the state as enabler of mobility in the European social contract with the citizen-migrant.
 Protection of movers and movement is, in each of the above examples, the expression of a state-controlled privilege, not the expression of a freedom of the citizen.
 For the 17th and 18th century state nationals abroad were a proxy for national interests.
 Merchants and explorers were the ambassadors of the state in a burgeoning system of world trade.
-For the 21st century state the issuance of passports is the expression of a state monopoly, that on the citizen's mobility options.
-And the very holding of this monopoly speaks to the nature of national citizenship as a marker of settlement.
+For the 21st century state the issuance of passports is the expression of a state monopoly, that on the citizen's mobility options.73 And the very holding of such monopoly speaks to the nature of national citizenship as a marker of settlement.
 Only citizenship, and the passport that is its tangible manifestation, guarantee security of status in a state and the unhindered possibility to return to it from every corner of the globe.
 The use of citizenship as an 'insurance policy' for future mobility options does nothing but confirm this role of citizenship, and of the state.
-Citizenship is used as a stepping stone to establish a relation with a new state, a relation that can be useful in the case of a
+Citizenship is used as a stepping stone to establish a relation with a new state, a relation that can be useful in the case of a shortfall in the relation with the original state of belonging.
+In establishing the second relation the traditional sequence of migration is reversed: citizenship of the destination state comes first, migration to that state comes next.
+But the substance is unaltered: migration requires a destination state's authorization to settle, and citizenship represents that authorization.
+What some of the literature has described as a 'ticket to mobility' is thus best described as a preauthorization to resettlement.74 It confirms a conception where mobility is a state-controlled privilege.